 Now, we are introduced to an orphan girl who has been adopted by her cousin.
 Esther, whose name meant "star" was a lovely girl and Mordecai had raised her as his own.
 This all sounds well and good until we see that his disobedience leads to giving her over to what we would consider prostitution.
 Because Mordecai had not obeyed God and went back to Jerusalem, he was there and entered Esther into this "beauty contest".
 If she won, she would be queen but, if she lost, she would just be another woman that was kept for the physical pleasures of the king.

-The girl pleased him and won his favor.
-Immediately he provided her with her beauty treatments and special food.
-He assigned to her seven maids selected from the king's palace and moved her and her maids into the best place in the harem.
+The girl pleased him and won his favor, so that he lost no time in giving her her cosmetics, her portions [of special food] and seven girls from the king's palace to attend her; he also promoted her and the girls attending her to the best place in the harem's quarters.

 We are reminded that the girls had a year to prepare for their chance with the king.

-And this is how she would go to the king: Anything she wanted was given to her to take with her from the harem to the king's palace.
-In the evening she would go there and in the morning return to another part of the harem to the care of Shaashgaz, the king's eunuch who was in charge of the concubines.
-She would not return to the king unless he was pleased with her and summoned her by name.
+Then, when the girl went to see the king, whatever she wanted would be given to her as she went from the harem's house to the king's palace.
+She would go in the evening, and on the following day she would return to another part of the harem's house and be under the care of Sha'ashgaz the king's officer in charge of the concubines.
+She would not go to the king again unless he was especially pleased with her and had her summoned by name.

 Now, my friends, that brings into focus the fact that this is not God's will.
 We know, from Genesis 2:24, that God created a man and a woman to be one (not a bunch of women to be one with a man).
 The losers from the encounter with the king became concubines (women that were just used for the pleasure of the king).

-When the turn came for Esther (the girl Mordecai had adopted, the daughter of his uncle Abihail) to go to the king, she asked for nothing other than what Hegai, the king's eunuch who was in charge of the harem, suggested.
-And Esther won the favor of everyone who saw her.
+When the turn came for Ester the daughter of Avichayil, whom Mordekhai had adopted as his own daughter, to appear before the king, she didn't ask for anything other than what Hegai the king's officer in charge of the harem advised.
+Yet Ester was admired by all who saw her.

-She was taken to King Xerxes in the royal residence in the tenth month, the month of Tebeth, in the seventh year of his reign.
+She was brought to King Achashverosh in his royal palace in the tenth month, Tevet, during the seventh year of his reign.

 Esther's turn came and if we look behind the scenes we can see that God was still in control.
 It was the tenth month and the number ten throughout the Bible tells of earthly completion.
 It was the seventh year and seven is the number of spiritual completion.
 God's divine will is going to meet with earthly circumstances at this time.

-And the king gave a great banquet, Esther's banquet, for all his nobles and officials.
-He proclaimed a holiday throughout the provinces and distributed gifts with royal liberality.
+The king then gave a great banquet in Ester's honor for all his officers and servants, decreed a holiday for the provinces and distributed gifts worthy of royal bounty.

 After Esther was chosen, the king threw a big banquet to show her off.
 He celebrated by declaring a holiday.